CoorpAcademy/kinesis-listener/README.md

 [![codecov](https://codecov.io/gh/CoorpAcademy/kinesis-listener/branch/master/graph/badge.svg)](https://codecov.io/gh/CoorpAcademy/kinesis-listener)

-`kinesis-listener` is a cli to listen to kinesis stream and have an idea of the messages that transit
+`kinesis-listener` is a cli to listen to kinesis stream and have an idea of the messages that transit.

 ## Installation